-- Residential uses may be allowed on the ground floor of a mixed-use building or site, only if located behind a street-fronting nonresidential use. - Residential uses are not required to be part of a mixed-use project. - If any one of the uses of the mixed-use development requires a MUP, CUP, or SDR, then the project in its entirety shall be subject to the same permit requirements. - Only uses allowed as a single use within the Zone shall be allowed as part of a mixeduse project. - When determining the density/intensity of the site, the non-residential floor area ratio (FAR) shall be calculated independently of the residential density.
+- In the DMU zone, residential uses may be allowed on the ground floor of a mixeduse building or site (horizontal mixed-use), only if also located above the ground floor non-residential use (vertical-mixed use) and only if located behind a street-fronting nonresidential use. - In the BC and CMU-C zones, residential uses may be allowed on the ground floor of a mixed-use building or site (horizontal mixeduse), only if located behind a street-fronting non-residential use.
+A vertical-mixed use component is allowed, but is not required. - Residential uses are not required to be part of a mixed-use project. - If any one of the uses of the mixed-use development requires a MUP, CUP, or SDR, then the project in its entirety shall be subject to the same permit requirements. - Only uses allowed as a single use within the Zone shall be allowed as part of a mixeduse project. - When determining the density/intensity of the site, the non-residential floor area ratio (FAR) shall be calculated independently of the residential density.